lightly-ai/dataset_examples/coco_subset_128_images/README.md

 This is a subset of 128 images of the [COCO 2017 Train/Val dataset](https://cocodataset.org/#download).
 It contains not only object detections, but also instance segmentations.

-The predictions in `/predictions` are generated using `lightly-train` with `dinov3/convnext-tiny-ltdetr-coco`.
+The predictions in `/predictions` are generated using `lightly-train` with `dinov3/convnext-tiny-ltdetr-coco` in Lightly format.
 Pseudo code:

 ```
 import json